Pacific Northwest: Population

 Map of most of the Cascadia urban megaregion, showing population density (shades of yellow/brown), highways (red), and major railways (black).
 Public land shown in shades of green.
 This map omits the southern Willamette Valley, which is typically considered part of the megaregion.

 The overwhelming majority of the population of the Pacific Northwest is concentrated in an urban megaregion, typically identified with its three major cities (Portland, Seattle, and Vancouver) but extending south from Vancouver to the Eugene, Oregon area, following the path of U.S. Interstate 5.
 Most of this urban megaregion is located between 40–90 miles inland from the Pacific Ocean coast.

 As of 2021, the combined populations of the Lower Mainland region (which includes the Metro Vancouver Regional District), the Puget Sound region (which includes the Seattle metropolitan area), and the Willamette Valley (which includes the Portland metropolitan area) totaled more than ten million people.
 However, beyond these three urban areas, the PNW region is characterized by a very low density population distribution.
 Large geographical areas may only have one mid-sized to small-sized city as a regional center (often a county seat), with smaller cities and towns scattered around.
-Vast areas of the region may have little or no population at all, largely due to the presence of extensive mountains and forests, and plateaus containing both extensive farm and range lands, much of which is protected from development in large parks and preserves, or by zoning use regulation related to traditional land use.
+Vast areas of the region may have little or no population at all, largely due to the presence of extensive mountains and forests, and plateaus containing both extensive farm and range lands, much of which is protected from development in large parks and preserves, or by zoning use regulations related to traditional land use.
 For example, all cities within the vast coastal area between Eugene, Oregon and San Francisco, California, including Southern Oregon and far northern California (often included in the "Pacific Northwest") have populations less than 100,000, with that portion of the state containing millions of acres of national forests and parks.

 The most densely populated region west of the Cascade Range outside this corridor is Southern Vancouver Island near British Columbia's Pacific coast, including Victoria and Nanaimo, (with a population of approximately 500,000).
 In contrast, most of the coastal areas of Washington and Oregon are sparsely populated.

 East of the Cascades, populated areas include the Okanagan Valley in the British Columbia interior centered around the city of Kelowna, the Yakima Valley and Kennewick in Washington, the Bend-Redmond area just east of the Cascades in Central Oregon.
 Further east are urban areas including Spokane and Boise that are sometimes included in the Pacific Northwest, but share relatively few ties with the core Vancouver-Seattle-Portland corridor.